microsoft/powercat-automation-kit/AutomationKit_Flow_BYODL/002- Synapse link Setup/readme.md

 5. Select **Advanced**.Optionally, if you want to customize the incremental updates, select **Show advanced configuration settings**.
 6. Enter the desired time interval, in minutes, for capturing the incremental updates.
 Select **Save**.

-#### Congratulations, now you have completed setup of synapse link in your dataverse envrionment
+#### Congratulations, now you have completed setup of synapse link in your dataverse environment

 As a last step, you need to configure "[Desktop flow activities monitoring](../003-%20Power%20BI%20Dashboard%20Setup/readme.md)"